-The BP2 pin undervoltage circuitry disables the power switch when the BP2 pin voltage drops below $\sim\!4.4$ V (VBP2 - VBP2(H2)) in steady-state operation.
+The BP2 pin undervoltage circuitry disables the power switch when the BP2 pin voltage drops below $\sim\!\!4.4$ V (V{BP2} - V{BP2(H2)}) in steady-state operation.
 Once the BP2 pin voltage falls below this threshold, it must rise to VBP2 to re-enable turn-on of the power switch.

 In addition, a shunt regulator clamps BP2 pin voltage to V{SHUNT2} when current is provided to the BP2 through external bias winding or boot strap circuit.
-This would remove the excessive dissipation on the BP2 charge current from DRAIN pin during steady state.
+This removes the excessive dissipation from Drain to BP2 charge current during steady-state operation.